top of page

 When you offer to work for free be VERY precise.
 Go into detail about Who?
 What?
 Where?
 When?
 Why?
 How?
 The same as if you were charging full price

 Example - You go to a local pizza shop regularly.
 They don’t have a website and you have a good relationship with the owner.
-You offer them a free site in exchange for
+You offer them a free site in exchange for certain conditions

-• Your business name and website link in the footer
+• Your business name and website link in the footer of the website

 • You have your business cards in the shop

-• If customers ask the shop owner “how much did you pay for your website?” they agree to answer “It was a great price.”
+• If customers ask the shop owner “how much did you pay for your website?” they agree to answer, “It was a great price.”
 Nothing more

 • A review from the Pizza Shop